diagrid-labs/dapr-zero-trust/README.md

 helm install kafka oci://registry-1.docker.io/bitnamicharts/kafka --version 22.1.5 --set "provisioning.topics[0].name=events-topic" --set "provisioning.topics[0].partitions=1" --set "persistence.size=250Mi"
 ```

-## Installing the Application
+## Installing the application

-To install the application you only need to run the following command:1
+To install the services you only need to run the following command:

 ```bash
 kubectl apply -f k8s/
 ```

-This install all the application services.
+This installs all the application services.
 To avoid dealing with Ingresses you can access the application by using `kubectl port-forward`, run to access the application on port `8080`:

 ```bash
 kubectl port-forward svc/pizza-store 8080:80
 ```

+## Running the application (front-end)

 Then you can point your browser to [`http://localhost:8080`](http://localhost:8080) and you should see:

 ![Pizza Store](imgs/pizza-store.png)

 Make a few orders and use the [Conductor dashboard](https://conductor.diagrid.io/) to inspect the metrics charts and get insights on the distributed application.

+## Running the application (Ddosify or REST client)

+To execute many requests to the order endpoint you use Ddosify.

+1. Update the IP address in the [ddosify_order.json](./pizza-store/ddosify_order.json) file.
+2. Run `bash run.sh` in the root of this repo.

+To execute individual requests use the [test.rest](./test.rest) file with the VSCode REST client.

 ## Building from source / changing the services